ethan-yadan/Terraform_Single_Task/README.md

 - Nginx Container: The Nginx container will act as a reverse proxy with SSL configured.
 It will forward requests to the app container.
 - App Container: The app container will run a simple web server that responds with "Hello World."
-- DNS Redirection: I'll use /etc/hosts to create a fake DNS name.
+- DNS Redirection: I'll use /etc/hosts to create a aragorn.local DNS name.
 - Terraform Configuration: The main.tf file will be used to configure the Docker containers, setup DNS redirection, and print the IP address of the Nginx container.

 ## Installation